 We determine the NAV per share for each class of a Delaware Fund at the close of regular trading on the NYSE on each Business Day (normally 4:00pm Eastern time).
 A Fund does not calculate its NAV on days the NYSE is closed for trading.
 If the NYSE has an unscheduled early close, a Fund's closing share price would still be determined as of that day's regularly scheduled close of the NYSE.
 The NAV per share for each class of a fund is calculated by subtracting the liabilities of each class from its total assets and dividing the resulting number by the number of shares outstanding for that class.
 We generally price securities and other assets for which market quotations are readily available at their market value.
 The value of foreign securities may change on days when a shareholder will not be able to purchase or redeem fund shares because foreign markets are open at times and on days when US markets are not.
-We price fixed income securities on the basis of valuations provided to us by an independent pricing service that uses methods approved by the Board.
-For all other securities, we use methods approved by the Board that are designed to price securities at their fair market values.
+We price fixed income securities on the basis of valuations provided to us by an independent pricing service that uses methods approved by the Board that are designed to price securities at their fair market values.